memsql/singlestore-spark-connector/README.md

 We release two versions of the `memsql-spark-connector`, one per Spark version.
 An example version number is: `3.0.0-beta-spark-2.3.4` which is the 3.0.0-beta version of the connector, compiled and tested against Spark 2.3.4.
+Make sure you are using the most recent version of the beta.

 In addition to adding the `memsql-spark-connector`, you will also need to have the MariaDB JDBC driver installed.
 This library is tested against the following